Mature Masculine

 Real worldliness has a distinct quality:

 Competent.
-You meet daily challenges.
+We meet daily challenges.

 Grounded.
-You’re in touch with reality.
+We're in touch with reality.

 Effective.
-You get things done.
+We get things done.

 Cultivating Worldliness